Anna4112/smart_ExpenseTracker/README.md

 # Smart Expense Tracker Web Application

-This is a full-stack web application for the IU Project Java and Web Development portfolio.
+This is a full-stack web application for Project Java and Web Development portfolio.

 ## Features